pppontusw/simple-lightroom-analytics/README.md

 # Simple Lightroom Catalog Analytics

+## NOTE: THIS PROJECT IS DEPRECATED

+This project has been effectively superseded by: https://github.com/pppontusw/lightroom-analytics

+---

 This repository provides tools to analyze your Adobe Lightroom Classic catalog, either by running local scripts and exporting to CSV/Excel, or by hosting an HTTP API for direct integration with tools like Excel or Google Sheets.

 ## Features